ethandhko/NCC-Internship-Blog/_posts/2020-07-26-Five-Week-Experience.md

 However, the upload process for Omics Playground is rigorous, requiring sample and counts data in the form of .csv.
 Majority of this week was spent attempting to upload CPTAC datasets to Omics Playground.
 Eventually, after several forms of data cleaning and editing, I was able to upload the CPTAC Glioblastoma dataset to Omics Playground (see screenshot below).

-In addition to uploading the data to Omics Playground, I documented my progress and provided a step-by-step guide to uploading the data on my week 4 presentation.
+In addition to uploading the data to Omics Playground, I documented my progress and provided a step-by-step guide to uploading the data on my week 4 presentation and in my [Google Site](https://sites.google.com/view/ncc-blog-ethan-ko/home).

 ![]({{ site.baseurl }}/images/omics.png "Omics Playground Data")

+---

 ## Week 5